kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(d\) *Deferred actions on motions.* A ruling on a motion made before the time set for the issuance of the Director's Determination may be deferred to and included with the Director's Determination.

 \(e\) *Extension by motion.* A party shall file a written motion for an extension of time not later than 3 business days before the document is due unless good cause for the late filing is shown.
 A party filing a motion for extension should attempt to obtain the concurrence of the opposing party.
-A party filing a written motion for an extension of time shall file the motion as required under §16.13, and serve a copy of the motion on all parties and the docket clerk as required under §16.15.
+A party filing a written motion for an extension of time shall file the motion as required under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.13   Filing of documents.|§16.13]], and serve a copy of the motion on all parties and the docket clerk as required under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.15   Service of documents on the parties and the agency.|§16.15]].

 \[Doc.
 No. 27783, 61 FR 54004, Oct.
 16, 1996, as amended at Amdt.
 16-1, 78 FR 56143, Sept.
 12, 2013\]